Beer, Seaton EX12 3BZ

 - You can hire motorboats for an hourly rate and go fishing or just for a leisure trip.
 You may get a solid foundation of quality tackle for getting started at tailoredtackle.com.

 - Pick up some fresh fish caught by the local fishermen from the shop situated next to the ramp down the beach, hire the beach hut and do a barbecue!

 - The beach is surrounded by high cliffs and there are several coast path walks that are very scenic!

 - Plenty of nice spots to sit and enjoy the view as you walk up to the cliff path.
-Also a lovely hut to escape from the heat and sun while still enjoying an amazing view (see picture of the hut below)
+Also, a lovely hut to escape from the heat and sun while still enjoying an amazing view (see the picture of the hut below)

-- There are few nice cafe, shops and art galleries etc to look around in the village, as well as some nice pubs and seafood restaurants.
+- There are few nice cafes, shops, and art galleries etc to look around in the village, as well as some nice pubs and seafood restaurants.

 - Lastly, if you are interested in history, visit the Beer Heritage Centre and Bomb Shelter (the bomb that didn’t fall on Beer during WWII) both are free entry but donations are appreciated.
 Click the link to see the Beer Village Heritage website to know more about the locations and opening times.